tsy24/tp/docs/DeveloperGuide.md

 Step 1.
 The user and executes `deleteNok 1` command to delete the NoK details of the first elderly in the elderly list.
 This prompts the `LogicManager` to start its execution by calling its `execute()` command.

-Step 2. `LogicManager` calls the `AddressBookParser` to parse the command.
+Step 2. `LogicManager` calls the `NurseyBookParser` to parse the command.

 Step 3.
-The `AddressBookParser` creates a new `DeleteNokCommandParser` which will `parse()` the arguments.
-This creates and returns a new `DeleteNokCommand` which is ready to be executed, containing the index of the targetted elderly as one of its fields.
+The `NurseyBookParser` creates a new `DeleteNokCommandParser` object and calls its `parse` method to parse the arguments.
+This creates and returns a new `DeleteNokCommand` which is ready to be executed, containing the index of the target elderly as one of its fields.

 Step 4.
 The `DeleteNokCommand` is executed by calling its `execute()` method.
 This calls the `Model#getFilteredElderlyList()` and retrieves the filtered elderly list, which should contain all elderlies.